fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===

+* Our paper "Customized Multi-energy Pricing in Smart Grids: A Bilevel and Evolutionary Computation Approach" has been accepted for presentation at [The 21st UK Workshop on Computational Intelligence](https://www.sheffield.ac.uk/ukci2022).
+Well done Qiuyi!
+* Our paper "Online Model-based Functional Clustering and Functional Deep Learning for Load Forecasting Using Smart Meter Data" has been accepted for presentation at [5th International Conference on Smart Energy Systems and Technologies](https://www.sest2022.org/).
+Well done Shuang!
 * Our paper "Addressing modern and practical challenges in machine learning: A survey of online federated and transfer learning" has been accepted by [Applied Intelligence](https://www.springer.com/journal/10489).
 Well done Shuang!
 * I am invited to speak at [IEEE ISGT Europe 2022](https://ieee-isgt-europe.org/) on smart meter data analytics in the Super Session "AI for Active Power Distribution".
 * I am joining Alliance Manchester Business School, University of Manchester as Lecturer in Data Science from August 2022!